MinaProtocol/mina/rfcs/0042-local-test-framework.md

 1. Implement the `Network_Config` interface to accept a network configuration and create a corresponding `docker-compose.json` file.
 2. Implement the `Network_manager` interface to take a corresponding `docker-compose.json` file and create a local swarm with the specified container configuration
-3. Implement functionality to simply log all container logs into a single stream (stdout or a file, maybe this can be specified in startup?)
+3. Implement the pipe logging interface that will be used by the test executive to read the forwarded stdout
-4. Implement filter on event functionality
+4. Implement filter on test event functionality
 5. Ensure that current integration test specs are able to run on the local framework with success

 # Unresolved Questions

-- Is compiling a docker-compose file the right approach for scheduling the containers?
-The nice thing about using a docker-compose file is that all network management should be automatic.
+- ~~Is compiling a docker-compose file the right approach for scheduling the containers?
+The nice thing about using a docker-compose file is that all network management should be automatic.~~

 - Is using a different service for each type of node the best effective approach?
 Would it be better to launch all nodes under the same service in the docker-compose file?

-- Is polling each service and then aggregating those logs the best approach?
-Would it be better to do filtering before aggregating?
+- ~~Is polling each service and then aggregating those logs the best approach?
+Would it be better to do filtering before aggregating?~~

-- Does this plan capture the overall direction we want the local testing framework to go?
+- ~~Does this plan capture the overall direction we want the local testing framework to go?~~